raksit31667/example-spring-loyalty/docs/decisions/0001-use-buildkite-as-a-cicd-pipeline.md

 ## Decision

-We will use Buildkite as a CICD pipeline
+We use Buildkite as a CICD pipeline

 ## Consequences